 How to save on accommodation

-- Check prices on multiple sites like Booking, Hotels Combined, Airbnb (affiliate links) and always try to contact the hotel/hostel/house before you book it.
+- Check prices on multiple sites like Booking, Airbnb (affiliate links), and always try to contact the hotel/hostel/house before you book it.
+Ask for a discount, it won’t hurt.

 - Hotels, unless they have a deal, are more expensive, so find one that offers breakfast, free internet, free shuttle, etc. You will have more comfort, probably, with housekeeping and fluffy towels.
 And try to get one with a kitchen, even if it’s a very basic one.